Skip to main content

 startPositionStartPositionRESUMERESUME to reload last checkpoint; LATEST to ignore it.

-onHistoryLostOnHistoryLostFAILStrategy when the saved resume token has expired from the oplog.
+onHistoryLostOnHistoryLostFAILStrategy when both persisted tokens have expired from the oplog.
 See @Checkpoint reference.

 Internal storage